cloudwithtanvir/rental-project/README.md

 - [] Confirm button

+# Step 3: Resoures I have used:

-# Step 3: Figuring out how to store data as it suggested not to use backend
+# Step 4: Figuring out how to store data as it suggested not to use backend

 As it's recomanded not to use backend, so we don't have any database without data.json file.
 So, i figured out Js has already awesome solution that ia localStorage/sessionStorage oobject.
 So for fetching & storing data I have used localStorage.